 To change the directory where the history data is stored, press the Choose... button.
-A dialog appears that lets you enter a new directory or-in case the history directory was already changed-select one from out of the last ten chosen history directories.
+A dialog appears that lets you enter a new directory.
+If the history directory has been already changed earlier, you can select from the last ten locations.